billbuchanan/csn09112/coursework/README.md

 <img src="https://github.com/billbuchanan/csn09112/blob/master/zadditional/top_csn09112.png"/>

 # CSN09112 - Network Security and Cryptography
-This page provides an overview of the coursework [PDF][Download Bot]
+This page provides an overview of the coursework.
+Note: The bot and controller will be released soon.

 ## Outline Requirements